 I was inspired by this ‘casual elegance’ as well as some real examples of wonderful 1970’s leather work I have seen over the years.

-The hand-cut appliqué detailing is very much a nod to the 70’s, as is the unlined finish, which I wanted to highlight.
+The hand-cut appliqué detailing on this calfskin jacket is very much a nod to the 70’s, as is the unlined finish, which I wanted to highlight.